thecodeorigin/nuxt-google-auth/README.md

 - Create a app.html file from the example one to add some script tags for Google API stuff
 - You are now good to go, use the GoogleSigninButton.vue as you want, it's the core of this example

+The access_token and currentUser got from logging in is stored in Vuex Store's state

 Check out https://github.com/thecodeorigin to start your project faster

 ## Build Setup